tmckayus/peak/README.md

 ### Running test image from operator-sdk alpha scorecard

+The *scorecard* script in the test image wraps a call to *run.sh* and produces JSON output that can be consumed by the operator-sdk scorecard command.
+Run the test image with the *usage* command as shown above to see options to *scorecard*.

 Visit https://sdk.operatorframework.io/docs for complete information on using a test image with the scorecard command, including how to create a real bundle directory, etc.